Bostonhacks/kuromitsu/README.md

 options:
-  -h, --help            show this help message and exit --reply-to REPLY_TO   Reply-To email address --template TEMPLATE   Path to HTML email template file --subject SUBJECT     Email subject line
+  -h, --help            show this help message and exit --send-as SEND_AS     Send-as email address.
+Also serves as reply-to unless
+                        specified otherwise.
+Must be a valid alias on gmail account --reply-to REPLY_TO   Reply-To email address --template TEMPLATE   Path to HTML email template file --subject SUBJECT     Email subject line